atthecodeface/grip/doc/configuration.md

 This specifies the path (relative to the grip root directory) in which to clone the git repository.

-path strings may contain environment variables using %<name>% and they will be substituted with the environment variable value.
+path strings may contain environment variables using @<name>@ from any of the parent configuration or global grip configuration environment, and they will be substituted with the environment variable value.

+Path strings *cannot* contain environment variables specified in the respository's environment.

 ## doc - string